 Co-op Work Permit

-Visit the CIC website for information about:
+Visit the IRCC website for further information about:

 If you have any additional questions or concerns regarding your co-op work permit application, please speak with your Immigration Advisors here on campus, Matthew Keefe - email@example.com & Pugaleni Iynkaran - firstname.lastname@example.org

 If your co-op work permit expires before the end of your final work term, you will need to apply to renew 4-5 months prior to it expiring.
 In order to apply for the renewal, you will need an updated co-op verification letter.
 Please email Co-operative Education at email@example.com for the co-op verification letter.